 The indigenous peoples had a rich array of native foods, recipes and techniques when the colonizing Spanish arrived.
 Peru is one of the most biodiverse regions in the world, and a multitude of important native foods were consumed throughout the country: notably the variety of peppers, hot and sweet, which are an essential ingredient in many Peruvian recipes.
 Peanuts and many tomato and bean varietals were also cultivated and widely consumed.

 In addition to these universal ingredients, local cuisines were – and still are – highly dependent upon the geographic area and climate of each region.
 While it is important to note that there is a considerable overlap of foods in each region, there are three main climatic (and culinary) regions:

 The Andes Mountains and Highlands

-The Inca people developed complex preparation and preservation methods such as freeze-drying; these enabled them to endure times of scarcity and difficult weather conditions.
+The Inca people developed advanced preparation and preservation methods such as freeze-drying; these enabled them to endure times of scarcity and difficult weather conditions.
 Chuños / papas secas (dried potatoes) are still a staple, and a main ingredient in the stew carapulcra.
 The Incas also dried meat and freshwater fish; in fact, charqui (jerky) is one of the few Andean foods and Quechua words that have been adopted worldwide.
-Pachamanca is a dish that is cooked in an earthen vessel over hot stones, which are placed in a pit.
-Native herbs such as huacatay – an important ingredient in pachamanca – seasoned and flavored their foods.
+Pachamanca is a huge celebration meal that is cooked in an earthen pit with hot stones.
+Native plants such as huacatay, a native herb related to marigold, and hot peppers, seasoned and flavored their foods.

 Tropical / Amazon Basin